 -

-Only a universal, single-payer program would ensure that every Canadian had access to the medications they need, regardless of their age, income, location, or marital status, while saving employers and households billions of dollars every year.
+Only a universal, single-payer program would ensure that every Canadian had access to the medications they need, regardless things like age, income, location, or marital status, while saving employers and households billions of dollars every year.

 -

-However, piecemeal support across the country would not only undermine the universality of the program, but would diminish many of the positive impacts of a nation-wide program, including lessening out ability to save money via bulk bargaining for the best prices for prescription drugs.
+Piecemeal support across the country would undermine the universality of the program, contributing to inequity from province to province.
+It would also diminish many of the positive impacts of a nation-wide program, including lessening out ability to save money via bulk bargaining for the best prices for prescription drugs.